ikomihenry/dragon-Ball-ranking/README.md

 # dragon-Ball-ranking
-Show is the strongest and weakest character in dragon Ball
+Show is the strongest and weakest character in naruto Ball